- 10 Jul 2020

 - wearing a face covering when supporting them physically (however if there are issues with tolerability please see guidance on exemptions)

 Guide support indoors

 If you are providing guide support in an individual’s home, you should follow the unpaid carer’s advice.
 No additional PPE for COVID-19 is required unless the person you care for is in the shielding category or you or the individual are symptomatic of COVID-19.
 It is emphasised that a carer who is symptomatic should only continue to provide care where there is no other alternative.

-If you or the person you care for is symptomatic of COVID-19 you should consider the following advice:
+If you or the person you care for is symptomatic of COVID-19, confirmed as having COVID-19 or has been asked to self-isolate by Test and Protect,you should consider the following advice: